 - Heavy Cream: Full-fat cream, with 30% fat content, or 35% heavy whipping cream.

-- Powdered sugar: Icing sugar only, to avoid the smell of sugar and ensure a smooth frosting.
+- Powdered sugar: Icing sugar only (confectioner's sugar), to avoid the smell of sugar and ensure a smooth frosting.
 You can blend granulated sugar in a food processor or your thermomix to make homemade powdered sugar.

 - Vanilla: Pure vanilla extract or vanilla bean seeds are essential for flavoring the frosting.

-- Blueberries: A homemade blueberry purée made with blueberry compote which can be made with fresh blueberries and also with frozen blueberries.
+- Blueberries: A homemade blueberry compote that can be made with fresh wild blueberries and also with frozen blueberries.
 Do not use blueberry sauce as it's too runny and the texture won't be firm enough.

-- Cook the blueberries with the sugar and lemon juice and lemon zest in a saucepan over low heat for around 10-15 minutes until thick.
+Step 1: Cook the blueberries with the sugar, fresh lemon juice and lemon zest in a saucepan over low heat for around 10-15 minutes until thick.

-- Strain the blueberry compote through a fine sieve to obtain a thick, lump-free blueberry purée.
+Step 3: Strain the blueberry compote through a fine sieve to obtain a thick, lump-free blueberry purée and leave to cool completely in the fridge before use.

 Whip the frosting

-- Place all ingredients in a large bowl, cold mascarpone cheese, cold full-fat heavy cream, powdered sugar, vanilla extract, and blueberry purée mixture.
+Step 1: Place all ingredients in a large bowl or the bowl of a stand mixer with the whisk attachment, cold mascarpone cheese, cold full-fat heavy cream, powdered sugar, vanilla extract, and blueberry purée mixture.

 Serving Suggestions

-- Fill the inside and decorate the outside of a chocolate layer cake or my chocolate sponge cake.
+- Layer Cake: Use the frosting to sandwich layers of vanilla, lemon cake, chocolate layer cake or my chocolate sponge cake.

 Store in the fridge: This blueberry whipped cream frosting can only be stored in the fridge under plastic wrap or in an airtight container for 2-3 days.